 Michael Romero, Superintendent,

 And now it’s how do we scale up.
-The infrastructure we built with the Breakthrough Team Approach can be applied to any challenge a district can have.
+The infrastructure we built with the Breakthrough Results approach can be applied to any challenge a district can have.

 LAUSD District South